HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 )
 }}

 All sites should be using forward secrecy ciphers and it is pleasing to see 98.14% of desktop sites and 98.03% of mobile sites using ciphers with forward secrecy.
 In the past, newer versions of TLS added support for newer ciphers but rarely removed older versions.
-This is one of the reasons TLSv1.3 is more secure as it does a large clear down of older ciphers leaving only five secure ciphers all of which support forward secrecy.
+This is one of the reasons TLSv1.3 is more secure as it does a large clear down of older ciphers currently supporting only five secure ciphers all of which support forward secrecy.
 This prevents downgrade attacks where a less secure cipher is forced to be used.

 After this the main choice is between the level of encryption - higher key sizes will take longer to break, but at the cost of more compute intensive to encrypt and decrypt the connection–particularly for initial connection.
 For the [block cipher mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) GMC should be used and [CBC is considered weak due to padding attacks](https://blog.qualys.com/product-tech/2019/04/22/zombie-poodle-and-goldendoodle-vulnerabilities).